Daniela López, PE

 In Daniela's second year of University, she changed her field of study from International Business to the College of Engineering.
 This was primarily due to working part-time with the Women in Engineering Recruitment Program.
 She met two professor-engineers, Elizabeth Hart and Laura Bistrek, who became career mentors and inspired her to make bold impacts on environmental engineering.

 Positively impacting young professionals, communities, and the environment has become her passion.
 During the pandemic, the world's attention shifted to the essential nature of sanitation and water systems in maintaining good health and quality of life.
-Daniela applies her natural attention to detail, rigorously probing system mechanics and out-of-the-box thinking to infrastructure planning and hydraulic modeling.
+Daniela applies her natural attention to detail, rigorously probing system mechanics while leveraging out-of-the-box thinking for infrastructure planning and hydraulic modeling.
 This translates to well-conceived regulatory compliance, integration of advanced modeling techniques, and evergreen infrastructure models.

 The experience that sets her apart